RituPande/ritupande.github.io/_posts/2021-06-06-Lagrangian-Duality.md

 ## 4. KKT Conditions for Constrained Optimization Problems

-  KKT conditions are first order necessary optimality conditions  for a non-linear optimization problems.
+  KKT conditions are first order necessary optimality conditions  for  non-linear optimization problems.

   if p* and d* are primal and dual optimal solutions to a general constrained optimization problem such that p* = d* then the following are the KKT optimality conditions: